ironkayman/RebisTheory/rebis_theory.md

 Isorians of this forgotten time, based on the Shadowsun set recipes, were ones to discover Underworld, although unrelated to tortomega plot line.
 It was not yet the time valkyries carried out their own incursion, but rather its Isorian wardens which were the victims of this connection to the Underworld, leading to creation of Legion of Ur.
 And only later Valkyries would carry out their own expedition into the Underworld, one characterized, or likely, initialized by the actions of a figure of fallen valkyrian, now only known as the Fallen, based on the [Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_Fallen).

-It is during this _more fantasy_ as well as _weird-western themed_ period of time [Cold Iron Carver](https://wiki.spiralknights.com/Cold_Iron_Carver) and [Cold Iron Vanquisher](https://wiki.spiralknights.com/Cold_Iron_Vanquisher) would be invented, as they all have now familiar imagery of the evil eye.
+It is during this _more fantasy_ as well as _weird western-themed_ period of time [Cold Iron Carver](https://wiki.spiralknights.com/Cold_Iron_Carver) and [Cold Iron Vanquisher](https://wiki.spiralknights.com/Cold_Iron_Vanquisher) would be invented, as they all have now familiar imagery of the evil eye.

 Vanquisher in that regard is one with a particular imagery of _a horned skull with a single eye_, reminiscent of titans in their most powerful period of time, depicted on the Arcade Gates, considering, that it is a helm which was interpreted as a skull.
 Vanquisher's alchemy path has normal damage, but is designed to smite undead, which would also fit under the logic of early period of time, wherein [Isorians, would eventually discover Vog, and build magmatic shrines](#blackened-shrine-and-magma-deity).

 Vanquisher in that regard also has chains as part of the design, which we have pointed out for Lord Vanaduke's armor, suggesting it to be his literal soul-prison.
 So, those design to arrive from far older period of time seems as more thematically fitting, giving those element a reason to be present.

 We also suggest, that it is during this period of time more modern iterations of Tortomega's Troika would be invented - [Triglav](https://wiki.spiralknights.com/Triglav) as one containing Underworld's everfrost, and [Sudaruska](https://wiki.spiralknights.com/Sudaruska).
 Both are normal damage weapons but possess a subtle aspect of magic, similar to the aforementioned [Cold Iron Vanquisher](https://wiki.spiralknights.com/Cold_Iron_Vanquisher).